 Ultimately, Prince was one of a dozen artists that provided the soundtrack to the eighties.
 With musical styles that ranged from Funk, Rock, New Wave, Soul, Psychedelia, and pop, he was considered the quintessential artist in that he drew his inspiration from people like David Bowie, James Brown, Sly & the Family Stone, Jimi Hendrix, George Clinton, Miles Davis among many others and it showed in his music and performances.

-In 1985, I was living in Austin, TX and working as a copy clerk for the Austin American Statesman and part-time for Hastings Records in the mall.
-We frequently received free tickets to concerts and Bruce Springsteen and Prince were playing within weeks apart from each other.
+In 1985, I was living in Austin, TX, and working as a copy clerk for the Austin American Statesman and part-time for Hastings Records in the mall.
+We frequently received free tickets to concerts and Bruce Springsteen and Prince were playing weeks apart from each other.
 I was a fan of both artists but there were only so many tickets to go around so I opted for the Prince tickets.
-These were for his Purple Rain tour and my best friend Dan and I went to the concert where he put on a 2-hour funk and rock extravaganza like we had never seen.
-His performance was a once in a lifetime experience and has stuck with as one of the most memorable I had ever attended.
+These were for his Purple Rain tour and my best friend Dan and I went to the concert where he put on a 2-hour funk and rock extravaganza as we had never seen.
+His performance was a once-in-a-lifetime experience and has stuck with me as one of the most memorable I had ever attended.

 It is with much love and admiration for the man known as Prince that Party Favorz finally pays him his due respect with this tribute.
 RIP my friend.